rasmushalland/ClrLocality/ClrMachineCode/readme.md

 - Stability: Perform intel cpu feature checks.
 OK
 - Stability: Perform cpu feature checks.
 OK
 - String15: CompareTo, it seems, is not correct.
 OK
+- String15: Serialization support.
+What can be made to work decently: binaryformatter, xml...
+OK
+- String15Ex: Make comparison and equality work.
+OK

 - Stability: Skip code replacement on environments which it might not work on: NGEN, arm, non-windows...
 - String15: utf8 string with accelerated operations.
-- String15Ex: Make comparison and equality work.
-- String15: Serialization support.
-What can be made to work decently: json, xml...

 - ArrayLookup: Clone/modify.